Skip to main content

 • non-capability — tools/commands/services but no capabilities

 See Plugin shapes for more on the capability model.
-The --json flag outputs a machine-readable report suitable for scripting and auditing. info is an alias for inspect.
+The --json flag outputs a machine-readable report suitable for scripting and auditing. inspect --all renders a fleet-wide table with shape, capability kinds, compatibility notices, bundle capabilities, and hook summary columns. info is an alias for inspect.